Sunday, 16 September 2018

 In most operational and strategic wargames, replicating this kind of events is very difficult.
 Players have an almost complete control, and units react instantly to new directives.
 During years, several solutions have been developed (random events, variable initiative, command points and similar), but the basic problems remained:

-- The typical time frame of a game turn is tailored to allow execution of almost any desired action within a single phase, thus leaving the enemy no possibility to react.
+• The typical time frame of a game turn is tailored to allow execution of almost any desired action within a single phase, thus leaving the enemy no possibility to react.

-- The distance covered in a single turn by a unit could be considerable, thus forcing players to adopt a continuous line of units and zones of control as the only solution to avoid being bypassed or encircled during the enemy’s movement phase.
+• The distance covered in a single turn by a unit could be considerable, thus forcing players to adopt a continuous line of units and zones of control as the only solution to avoid being bypassed or encircled during the enemy’s movement phase.

-- Any decided course of action has no inertia and can be rapidly modified should necessity arise.
+• Any decided course of action has no inertia and can be rapidly modified should necessity arise.
 You don’t need a real plan, and you’re not taking anyone really by surprise unless rules decide so.

-Defender’s classical problem using a "long" time frame: stop the attack and avoid being encircled |
+Defender’s classical problem using a "long" time frame: stop the attack and avoid being encircled

-better and faster than the opponent, a player will get inside the OODA Loop of
+By using the four elements above better and faster than the opponent, a player will get inside the OODA Loop of the enemy, undermining its capability to react in an appropriate and timely manner to the unfolding events.

-John Boyd's OODA Loop |
+John Boyd's OODA Loop

 Time

-action needs to be executed within a certain time frame and becomes useless or
+Probably the most important factor in war is time.
+Every action needs to be executed within a certain time frame and becomes useless or even dangerous if carried out later.

-game turns, each one representing only two hours of real time, then increased to three to allow more "strategic scope" in each scenario.
-This has a
+One of the first design decisions was to have fast-playing game turns, each one representing only two hours of real time, then increased to three to allow more "strategic scope" in each scenario.
+This has a decisive impact on player’s actions and possibilities.

-outflank a position without any reaction.
+By using time segments of two hours, a unit typically moves only a few hexes during its movement phase and will not be able to instantly outflank a position without any reaction.
 Also, moving off-road becomes highly undesirable as it would give the enemy even more opportunities to react accordingly.

-with appropriate orders may react to enemy moves before it’s too late.
-The front is no more continuous and static, but fluid. |
+Defender with appropriate orders may react to enemy moves before it’s too late.

 Posture

-specific possible postures, and each one gives advantages and disadvantages.
-Moreover, some postures allow to simulate specific military doctrines, like
+Posture defines the current tactical formation of a unit and has a heavy impact on its movement and combat capabilities.
+Each unit type has specific possible postures, and each one gives advantages and disadvantages.
+Moreover, some postures allow to simulate specific military doctrines, like Warsaw Pact’s Assault from March and NATO’s Counter-Blitz.

 Each Posture allows a unit to change to another "related" Posture without additional orders from the HQ.
 For example, a unit in "Screen" Posture may decide to change to "Defend" autonomously.
 More radical changes are allowed, but for a price in Time and Attrition.

-Posture markers, indicating Movement Mode and Combat Differential Shifts. |
+Posture markers, indicating Movement Mode and Combat Differential Shifts.

 Changing a Unit’s Posture typically requires more than a single game turn, and during the transition from the old to the new Posture the unit will be more vulnerable.
 Once again, the enemy will have the possibility to react and exploit any reckless move.